-Financial instruments which potentially subject the Food Bank to concentrations of credit risk consist principally of cash and cash equivalents and investments.
-The Food Bank maintains its cash in various bank deposit accounts which, at times, may exceed federally insured limits.
+Financial instruments - Financial instruments that potentially subject the Food Bank to concentrations of credit risk consist principally of cash and cash equivalents and investments.
+Such amounts may, at times, exceed Securities Investor Protection Corporation (SIPC) and Federal Deposit Insurance Corporation (FDIC) limits.
 The Food Bank has not experienced any losses in such accounts.
 The Food Bank attempts to limit its credit risk associated with cash equivalents and investments by utilizing an outside investment manager to place the Food Bank's investments with highly rated corporate and financial institutions.
 Management believes that the Food Bank is not exposed to any significant credit risk related to concentrations.